Uncover 11 Hidden Fun Facts About Thailand

 In folklore, spirits called “phi” also are recognized.
 They’re said to inhabit parts of nature, such as trees and mountains.
 For waterways, some Thai people believe a creature called Naga lives in bodies of water and is a protective force.
 Throughout the country, you may see Thai people provide offerings to spirits to appease them or thank them.

-If you want to learn more about Thailand, join us on a student travel program.
+If you want to learn more interesting facts about Thailand, join us on a student travel program.
 You can visit the Rustic Pathways Thailand page for more details or contact one of our travel advisors.

 About the Author